 If the system is misaligned, the total power output of the MDC receiver is reduced and the amount of the reduction is dependent on which axis is misaligned.
 The total system efficiency does not reduce with misalignment, including increased Z-gap.

 The operating temperature depends on the components used.
-Practical minimum and maximum operating temperatures are -40oC and 80oC with the maximum operating temperature limited by the permanent magnets.
-Options to extend the maximum operating temperature to 200oC or beyond are available.
+Practical minimum and maximum operating temperatures are -40oC and 80oC with the maximum operating temperature limited by the permanent magnets and cooling available.

 The technology is fully capable of working in outdoor environments in rain and snow as well as in an underwater environment.
-The MDC system has been tested in cold weather and has been installed on vehicles operating in the day-to-day driving scenario.
+The MDC system has been tested in cold weather and has been installed on vehicles operating in different day-to-day driving scenarios including emergency response vehicles.